 Here’s more detail about what CHW specifically covers for a few items listed above:

-Choice Home Warranty customers can also pay an additional fee to acquire protection for items that are not covered in the plans.
-Before purchasing a home warranty, we recommend analyzing the user agreement to understand the full extent of coverage and know what is and isn’t covered under your policy.
+Choice Home Warranty customers can pay an additional fee for protection of items it doesn’t cover in base plans.
+We recommend reviewing the user agreement to understand coverage limits and exclusions under your policy.

 - Pool and spa

 - Additional spa